We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 A Bench Scraper

-There's a reason bench scrapers made it into the list of tools in our kitchen starter kit.
-They're certainly useful for baking-related tasks, like portioning dough, but they're also great for moving piles of chopped vegetables from the board to your skillet or for cutting lasagna into perfect squares.
+While they're certainly useful for baking-related tasks, like portioning dough, bench scrapers are also great for moving piles of chopped vegetables from the board to your skillet or for cutting lasagna into perfect squares.
 Use them to clean up your workspace, too, and check out the handy ruler on our preferred bench scraper (we tested eight of them) from OXO if you need to do some quick measuring.

 A flexible slotted spatula, a.k.a. fish spatula, is different from your run-of-the-mill spatula: It has a short handle and a sharp, offset metal flipper with large holes.
 Unlike thicker silicone spatulas, this flipper is specifically designed to easily slip under pieces of food without turning them into mush.
 This helps enormously if you're trying to flip a piece of fish or chicken that has stuck to the pan a bit.